What does fertility have to do with art? The incredibly intricate design behind the female body.

 How Much Egg Freezing Costs

 Let's talk about this first.
 I don't usually divulge how much things cost, but I do feel it's important to share this information since I was completely in the dark about it.
 There wasn't a lot of documentation when I started researching the cost of "Ooctye Cryopreservation" -aka- egg freezing.
 Most of the articles I read quoted the process at around $6,000.
 The fertility package that I purchased was itself $7,000, and I was completely unaware that each round of medications would cost another $5,000-6,000 on top of that.
 In addition those costs, there are also Coordination of Care fees and fees for procedure anesthesia.
 There are also multiple supplements that you need to take during this time.
 On average, I was consuming 20-25 pills a day, average over $100/month.
 And don't forget about the initial testing fees.

 I went through multiple rounds of injections, totaling over $22,000.
 On top of the cost listed above, it also costs $500/yr to store your eggs.
 As of today, I plan to store mine for 5-6 years, so let's just estimate that $25,000 will be my total cost.
 I had not anticipated this large of an investment, and I can tell you right now, had I known it was going to cost that much, I would not have signed up for it.
 Once I began the process, I really felt like I needed to keep going since I had "already paid for it".
 What's crazy is that I'm still getting bills in the mail from the clinic and other vendors.

 Please note: The above total only accounts for freezing your eggs.
-There are additional costs for actually using the eggs for IVF.
+There are additional costs for actually utilizing the frozen eggs for IVF.

 How the Protocol Works